On the Enumeration Complexity of Unions of Conjunctive Queries: Upper Bounds via Union Extensions

+In this section, we prove a lemma that is useful to show upper bounds for UCQs even in cases not covered by Theorem~\ref{thm:easyunions}.
+To get a clearer notion of what it means for a problem to be in the class $\DelayClin$, we first define linear partial time.

+\begin{definition}[Linear Partial Time] An algorithm runs in \emph{linear partial time} if, for every input $x$, the time before the $n$th output is $O(|x|+n)$. \end{definition}

+We claim next that if we relax the requirement of linear preprocessing and constant delay to allow a constant number of linear delay steps, we get linear partial time.

+\begin{proposition} Let $\calA$ be an algorithm.
+If there exist constants $a$, $b$ and $c$ such that, on any input $x$, the time between successive outputs of $\calA$ is bounded by $a(|x|+n)$ at most $b$ times, where $n$ is the number of answers printed up to that point, and bounded by $c$ otherwise, then $\calA$ runs in linear partial time. \end{proposition} \begin{proof} Before the $n$th answer, there are at most $b$ steps with delay larger than constant, and in these cases the delay is bounded by $a(|x|+n)$.
+Thus, the time in which the $n$th answer is produced is bounded by $ba(|x|+n)+cn\leq (ab+c)(|x|+n)$ for every $n$. \end{proof}

+If space is not restricted (as in our case), this relaxation in the phrasing of the requirements does not change the requirements themselves, as we show that any algorithm that runs in linear partial time can be modified to achieve linear preprocessing and constant delay.
+This can be done using the known technique~\cite[Proposition 12]{CAPELLI2018} of delaying the results to regularize the delay.
+In fact, we can further relax the phrasing by allowing a constant number of duplicates per answer.

-\begin{lemma}[(The Cheater's Lemma)] Let $R\subseteq\Sigma^*\times\Sigma^*$, and let $\calA$ be an algorithm that outputs the solutions to $\pEnum{R}$ such that: \begin{itemize} \item the delay of $\calA$ is bounded by $p(x)$ at most $n$ times and bound by $d(x)$ otherwise; \item every result is produced at most $m$ times. \end{itemize} Then, there exists an enumeration algorithm $\calA'$ for $\pEnum{R}$, with $n p(x)+m d(x)$ preprocessing time and $m d(x)$ delay. \end{lemma}
+\begin{lemma}[(The Cheater's Lemma)] Let $P$ be an enumeration problem.
+The following are equivalent: \begin{enumerate} \item $P\in\DelayClin$. \item There exist an algorithm $\calA$ and constants $c$ and $d$ such that: $\calA$ outputs the solutions to $P$, the time before the $n$th answer is bounded by $c(|x|+n)$, and every result is produced at most $d$ times. \end{enumerate} \end{lemma}

+\begin{proof} As any algorithm that runs in linear preprocessing and constant delay also runs in linear partial time, the direction \ref{cheater:delay}$\Rightarrow$\ref{cheater:partial} is trivial.
+We now show the opposite direction.